Search

 Lemon peel in mouth

-Lemon peels contain a lot of the vitamins necessary to keep your teeth healthy, as well as citric acid, which works almost as a bleaching agent.
+Lemon peels contain many of the vitamins necessary to keep your teeth healthy, as well as citric acid, which works as a mild bleaching agent.
 Therefore, it’s no surprise they would be considered a whitening method.
-If you choose this route, use it sparingly because it can be abrasive on your tooth enamel.
+If you choose this route, use it sparingly, as it can be abrasive to your tooth enamel.

-There are a few methods you can try if you want to use lemon peels to whiten your teeth.
-For the first, start by slicing the peel into strips and drying them out.
-Once they’re dry, grind the peel down, add a little water to the peel, and stir to thicken.
-Once you have a bit more of a paste consistency, put some on your toothbrush and brush for 2-3 minutes.
+If you want to use lemon peels to whiten your teeth, there are a few methods you can try.
+The first step is to slice the peel into strips and dry them out.
+Once they’re dry, grind the peel, add a little water, and stir to thicken.
+Once you have a slightly thicker paste consistency, put some on your toothbrush and brush for 2-3 minutes.
 Rinse with water.

-Another method involves peeling the lemon and then simply rubbing the outside of the lemon peel on your teeth, carefully avoiding your gums.
-It’s that simple, but again, this method in either form should be used sparingly.
+Another method involves peeling the lemon and then rubbing the outside of the peel on your teeth, carefully avoiding your gums.
+It’s that simple, but again, this method, in either form, should be used sparingly.

 4. Hydrogen Peroxide